Knowledge has never had as short a half-life as it does now. However, the cause of that is also part of the solution.

 Enabling employees and supporting them all the way to the work bench

 Another way of enabling employees is to use external e-learning opportunities.
 These are a logical extension of the conventional training that companies have long been offering their customers.
 Now, however, they come without the addition of travel costs, and staff can undertake the training whenever is convenient to them.
 In mechanical engineering, for example, there is the item Academy, which provides free access to a wide range of content, including interactive online training that enables users to acquire knowledge relating to a whole variety of subjects, such as lean production and ESD.
-The step-by-step training offerings, on the other hand, are designed to walk users through the assembly or installation of item products.
+The step-by-step training offerings, on the other hand, are designed to walk users through the assembly, installation or maintenance of item products.
 Ideally, workers are able to take the instructions with them to their work bench on a tablet.
 The knowledge acquisition and the hands-on experience thus complement each other perfectly.
+While the other training formats require the free item user account, the step-by-step trainings are directly available.

 Are you interested in digitalisation and online training in mechanical engineering?
 Then we have something that might just help!
 Simply subscribe to the item blog by completing the box at the top right.